Liaison Psychiatry

 - This might include being offered individual therapy in the department, a review of medication, or other guidance and advice.

-- We will liaise with the other professionals involved in your care, giving recommendations where appropriate.
+- We will liaise with other professionals involved in your care, giving recommendations where appropriate.

 - Sometimes our service might not be the right one.
-If this happens, we’ll offer recommendations for what other services or treatment might be appropriate.
+If this happens, we will offer recommendations for what other services or treatment might be appropriate.

-- Treatment with the team is time-limited, for us to help you achieve your specific goals.
+- Treatment with the team is time-limited, and is focussed on you achieving your identified goals.

 Information for healthcare professionals